fchouteau/isae-practical-gcp/teacher/docs/2_docker.md

 ### GCP & Docker

-- Everything is container-based (virtualisation...)
+- Everything is container-based (virtualization...)
 - You can even deploy "virtual machines" with containers directly

 ...
 Where's the boundary ?